Bio & Work

 Javier Sandoval

-His work appears in Best American Poetry, Missouri Review, Narrative, Electric Literature’s The Commuter, Gulf Coast, Massachusetts Review, Five Points, Salamander, Indiana Review, and Post Road.
-He’s been a finalist for awards from Iowa Review, Pinch, and Ninth Letter, the recipient of swamp pink’s Indigenous Writers Prize and Frontier Poetry’s Global Poetry Prize, and a fellow for Tin House and the Alabama State Council on the Arts.
+His poetry appears in Best American Poetry, The Missouri Review, Narrative, Five Points, Indiana Review, The Massachusetts Review, Gulf Coast, and elsewhere.
+He has been a finalist for awards from The Iowa Review, The Pinch, and Ninth Letter and is the recipient of swamp pink‘s Indigenous Writers Prize, Frontier Poetry‘s Global Poetry Prize, and fellowships from Tin House and the Alabama State Council on the Arts.

-You can follow him on IG at @JavierWantsCandy for tips, recommendations, and the occasional rant about language & snacks.
+You can follow him on IG at @JavierWantsCandy for tips, recs, and the occasional rant about language & snacks.

 BOOKS